-Vision is one of the five senses of the body.
-It's a way used by our body to interpret reality.
-Our body works as a filter for what is happening out there; vision is one of the most important senses for this task.
-Humans had what is called "dichromatic vision" in the past; that means we could see only two colors in the color wave spectrum.
-About 30 million years ago, the trichromatic part of vision came to existence.
-It is believed by scientists that this modality of vision appeared because of environmental adaptation.
-We can see black, white, red, green and blue wavelength colors and the colors between this spectrum; and the retina and the brain are equipped to differentiate them daily.
-What happens between an object and a synapse in the most posterior part of the brain is the fascinating journey that we will go over.
+Vision is one of the five senses the body uses to interpret its surroundings.
+In the past, our primitive ancestors had what is called "dichromatic vision,” allowing for interpretation of only UV light and red light.
+About 30 million years ago, the trichromatic part of vision came to existence due to the evolution of opsin genes.
+Humans can now see black, white, red, green and blue, as well as the colors in between this spectrum, since the retina and the brain are equipped to differentiate them.
+What happens between an object and a synapse in the most posterior part of the brain is the fascinating journey that we will cover.

 Physical Properties of Vision